-Penalty: a fine of $12 000.
+Penalty for this subsection: a fine of $12 000.

 (2) A person must not, from a document required for the purposes of this Act or lodged with the Registrar omit, or authorise the omission of, anything knowing that the omission makes the document false or misleading in a material particular.

-Penalty: a fine of $12 000.
+Penalty for this subsection: a fine of $12 000.

 (3) A person who, in a document required for the purposes of this Act or lodged with the Registrar makes, or authorises the making of, a statement that is false or misleading in a material particular commits an offence unless it is proved that the person had taken reasonable precautions aimed at avoiding the making or authorising of false or misleading statements in such a document.

-Penalty: a fine of $6 000.
+Penalty for this subsection: a fine of $6 000.

 (4) If an omission makes a document required for the purposes of this Act or lodged with the Registrar misleading in a material respect, a person who made or authorised the omission commits an offence unless it is proved that the person had taken reasonable precautions aimed at avoiding the making or authorising of omissions that would make such a document false or misleading.

-Penalty: a fine of $6 000.
+Penalty for this subsection: a fine of $6 000.

+[Section 477 amended by No. 7 of 2016 s.
+200.]

 478. Further offence for continuing failure to do required act

 (1) If a provision of this Act requires an act to be done, the obligation to do the act continues until the act is done —